 You also need to consider that both studios are constantly producing movies and TV series.
 Therefore rebuilding their stages, closing some parts for filming and adding more things.
 Before you head out to see one of your favorite TV show stages double check that it’s not closed due to refurbishment or filming.

 Warner Bros vs Universal Studios

 Universal Studios park is great for anyone, a movie freak like me or an animation fan.
 I only had a slight idea what to expect when I visited, but even my friend who hated theme parks quite liked our experience.
-In the park you can find a lot of rides and a few live shows.
-Come as early as possible to avoid longer lines to every ride or purchase a VIP Skip The Line pass – if you’re short on time trust me it’s really worth it because in the middle of the day on a Saturday I saw the waiting time was almost 2h for many rides.
+In the park, you can find a lot of rides and a few live shows.
+Come as early as possible to avoid long lines to every ride or purchase a VIP Skip The Line Pass.
+If you’re short on time trust me it’s really worth it because in the middle of the day on a Saturday I saw the waiting time was almost 2h for many rides.

 As much as I love the Minions I think the best ride was Transformers.
 I haven’t seen the movie and I still thought it was the best because the vehicle was actually moving among a maze of screens bringing us from one 4D spot to another, making the experience very immersive.